London

 The Victoria Memorial stands in front of Buckingham Palace.
 The Mall is a wide tree-lined driveway linking Trafalgar Square with Buckingham Palace

 Trafalgar Square is considered the true heart of London.
-Its central location and sheer size make it a focal point for political demonstrations and public meetings

 Nelson's Column stands on the South side of the Square.
 Its fluted shaft is nearly 185 feet high and is topped by E.H.
 Baily's 17 ft. statue of Lord Horatio Nelson, England's greatest naval hero